developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ##### Usage Notes

 * All buttons should be placed within the bounds of the layout background.
 A layout must not be resized so that it hides any key or button.
 * When switching from one layout to another during design, a thin white line is sometimes visible at the bottom or sides of the layout background in the device simulator.
-It has no effect on the simulated display.
+This has no effect on the simulated display.
 * Button positions sometimes shift slightly when switching layouts.

 ### Using Drag-and-drop